dsccommunity/ActiveDirectoryDsc/README.md

 * **DatabasePath**: Specifies the fully qualified, non-Universal Naming Convention (UNC) path to a directory on a fixed disk of the local computer that contains the domain database (optional).
 * **LogPath**: Specifies the fully qualified, non-UNC path to a directory on a fixed disk of the local computer where the log file for this operation will be written (optional).
 * **SysvolPath**: Specifies the fully qualified, non-UNC path to a directory on a fixed disk of the local computer where the Sysvol file will be written. (optional)
+* **ForestMode**: Specifies the forest mode if a new forest is deployed.
+ForestMode will not be raised by this resource for existing forests. (optional)
+* **DomainMode**: Specifies the domain mode if a new domain is deployed.
+DomainMode will not be raised by this resource for existing domains. (optional)

 ### **xADDomainController**